-Each cask and keg will carry a shelf life best before date.
+Each cask and keg will have a best before date, which will usually be found on a label attached to the top of the keg or cask.
 This should be checked on delivery to ensure that there is sufficient shelf life remaining for the intended use.
-Casks should have at least 14 days life and kegs 20 days, upon delivery.
+Kegs should have at least 20 days and casks should have at 14 days life on delivery.
+If in doubt always contact your supplier for clarification on shelf life.

-Always check that the order matches the delivery note, that all containers have labels and that there is no visible damage.
+Always check that the order matches the delivery note, that all containers have labels and that there is no visible damage